rickyG08/wake-up/docs/index.md

 * Make lists to see what you need to get done for the day.

-	 * Access calender as well to see what you have going on.
+	 * Access calendar as well to see what you have going on.

 ## Persistent data